(See also Overview of Adrenal Function.)

 Plasma free metanephrine is up to 99% sensitive.
 This test has superior sensitivity to measurement of circulating epinephrine and norepinephrine because plasma metanephrines are elevated continuously, unlike epinephrine and norepinephrine, which are secreted intermittently.
 Grossly elevated plasma norepinephrine renders the diagnosis highly probable.

-Blood volume is constricted and may falsely elevate Hb and Hct levels.
+Blood volume is constricted and may falsely elevate hemoglobin and hematocrit levels.
 Hyperglycemia, glycosuria, or overt diabetes mellitus may be present, with elevated fasting levels of plasma free fatty acid and glycerol.
 Plasma insulin level is inappropriately low for the plasma glucose.
 After removal of the pheochromocytoma, hypoglycemia may occur, especially in patients treated with oral antihyperglycemics.

 Provocative tests with histamine or tyramine are hazardous and should not be used.
-Glucagon 0.5 to 1 mg injected rapidly IV provokes a rise in BP of > 35/25 mm Hg within 2 min in normotensive patients with pheochromocytoma but is now generally unnecessary.
+Glucagon 0.5 to 1 mg injected rapidly IV provokes a rise in blood pressure of > 35/25 mm Hg within 2 minutes in normotensive patients with pheochromocytoma but is now generally unnecessary.
 Phentolamine mesylate must be available to terminate any hypertensive crisis.

 Screening tests are preferred to provocative tests.
 The general approach is to measure plasma or urinary metanephrines as a screening test and to avoid provocative tests.
 In patients with elevated plasma catecholamines, a suppression test using oral clonidine or IV pentolinium can be used but is rarely necessary.

 Imaging tests to localize tumors are usually done in patients with abnormal screening results.
 Tests should include CT and MRI of the chest and abdomen with and without contrast.
 With isotonic contrast media, no adrenoceptor blockade is necessary.
-FDG-PET has also been used successfully, especially in patients with succinate dehydrogenase mutations.
+Fluorodeoxyglucose (FDG)-PET has also been used successfully, especially in patients with succinate dehydrogenase mutations, but Gallium-68 dotatate PET scanning is proving to be more useful.

-Repeated sampling of plasma catecholamine concentrations during catheterization of the vena cava with sampling at different locations, including the adrenal veins, can help localize the tumor: there will be a step up in norepinephrine level in a vein draining the tumor.
+During catheterization of the vena cava, repeated sampling of plasma catecholamine concentrations at different locations, including the adrenal veins, can help localize the tumor: there will be a step up in norepinephrine level in a vein draining the tumor.
 Adrenal vein norepinephrine: epinephrine ratios may help in the hunt for a small adrenal source, but determining these ratios is now rarely necessary.

 Malignant metastatic pheochromocytoma should be treated with alpha-blockers and beta-blockers.
 The tumor may be indolent and survival long-lasting.
-However, even with rapid tumor growth, BP can be controlled.
-131I-MIBG can help relieve symptoms in patients with residual disease.
-Metyrosine, a tyrosine hydroxylase inhibitor, may be used to decrease catecholamine production in patients whose BP is difficult to control.
-Radiation therapy may reduce bone pain.
+However, even with rapid tumor growth, blood pressure can be controlled.
+I-131 MIBG or more recently lutetium-177 dotatate can help relieve symptoms in patients with residual disease.
+Metyrosine, a tyrosine hydroxylase inhibitor, may be used to decrease catecholamine production in patients whose blood pressure is difficult to control.
+Radiation therapy may reduce bone pain due to metastases.
 Chemotherapy is rarely effective, but the most common regimen tried is the combination of cyclophosphamide, vincristine, and dacarbazine.
 Recent data have shown some promising results with the chemotherapy agent temozolomide and targeted therapy with sunitinib.

 Hypertension may be constant or episodic.

-Diagnosis involves demonstrating high levels of catecholamine products (typically metanephrine) in the serum or urine.
+Diagnosis involves demonstrating high levels of catecholamine products (typically plasma free metanephrines in the serum or 24-hour metanephrines in the urine).

 Tumors should be localized with imaging tests, sometimes using radiolabeled compounds.